root-foundation/root/README.md

 - Personal token represents individual potential.
 - Idea token represents idea potential (e.g., a company).

 The value of tokens is grounded in reality: network tokens hold personal tokens, which hold idea tokens (companies), which are tied to revenue.

-Tokens aren’t memes.
-Tokens are instruments built on top of companies, which in turn sit on top of money (i.e., real revenue).
+Tokens aren’t memes, but rather instruments built on top of companies, which in turn sit on top of money (i.e., real revenue).

 #### IV) NetworkToken